Sofia-Bazzan/GradientDescent-Comparisons/README.md

 2. **BMI Dataset**: This dataset includes height, weight, and gender information, enabling binary classification to predict gender based on height and weight.
 The dataset is publicly available on Kaggle.
    [BMI Dataset on Kaggle](https://www.kaggle.com/datasets/yasserh/bmidataset?utm_source=chatgpt.com)

-3. **Synthetic Blobs Dataset**: Generated using `make_blobs`, this dataset consists of well-separated clusters with only 5% of the data labeled, simulating semi-supervised learning scenarios.
+3. **Synthetic Dataset**: Generated using `make_blobs`, this dataset consists of well-separated clusters with only 5% of the data labeled, simulating semi-supervised learning scenarios.

 ## **Goals**